cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   if !(acknowledgement.success) {
     refundTokens(packet)
   } else {
+    channel = provableStore.get(channelPath(sourcePort, sourceChannel))
+    if channel.version === "ics20-2" {
       // set metadata flag for any metadata we sent in the packet
       // so we don't need to resend metadata for that token on this channel
       // in the next sendPacket
       FungibleTokenPacketDataV2 data = packet.data
       for token in data.tokens {
         if !isEmpty(token.metadata) {
-        onChainDenom = constructOnChainDenom(token.trace, token.denomination)
+          onChainDenom = constructOnChainDenom(token.trace, token.denom)
           setMetadataFlag(packet.sourcePort, packet.sourceChannel, onChainDenom)
+        }
       }
     }
   }